We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Workers performing welding and cutting are routinely exposed to the ultraviolet (UV) radiation.

-Non-ionizing radiation includes the spectrum of infrared (IR), microwave (MW), radio frequency (RF), and extremely low frequency (ELF) and ultraviolet (UV).
+Non-ionizing radiation includes the spectrum of infrared (IR), microwave (MW), radio frequency (RF), extremely low frequency (ELF), and lower-energy ultraviolet radiation (UV).
+Lower-energy UV-C (shortwave UV, 100–280 nm) is non-ionizing, but it's very energetic and biologically active.
+It can still cause significant damage to cells and DNA, even though it doesn't ionize atoms.

 Lasers commonly operate in the UV, visible, and IR frequencies.